 Agra’s Taj Mahal rises from the dust-beaten earth of Uttar Pradesh as it does in dreams, but even the wildest imaginations leave travellers underprepared for that breath-stealing moment its gates are traversed and this magnificent world wonder comes into focus.
 Skipping it would be a bit like drinking chai without spoonfuls of sugar: absurd.

 Liberally sprinkled with British Raj–era buildings – including the famous Residency – and boasting two superb mausoleums, the capital of Uttar Pradesh plays a somewhat unwarranted third fiddle to Agra and Varanasi, but caters well to history buffs, without attracting the hordes of tourists that sometimes make sightseeing tiresome.

 The village of Vrindavan is where the young Krishna is said to have grown up.
 Pilgrims flock here from all over India and, in the case of the Hare Krishna community, from all over the world.
 Dozens of temples, old and modern, dot the area.
 They come in all shapes and sizes and many have their own unique peculiarities, making a visit here more than just your average temple hop.

-This magnificent fortified ghost city, 40km west of Agra, was the short-lived capital of the Mughal empire between 1571 and 1585, during the reign of Emperor Akbar.
+This magnificent fortified ancient city, 40km west of Agra, was the short-lived capital of the Mughal empire between 1571 and 1585, during the reign of Emperor Akbar.
 Akbar visited the village of Sikri to consult the Sufi saint Shaikh Salim Chishti, who predicted the birth of an heir to the Mughal throne.